Monday, July 24th, 2017

 Just 20 minutes after you stop smoking your blood pressure and pulse return to normal, after 24 hours carbon monoxide will be eliminated from your body and your lungs will have started to clear out the tar that’s been clogging them up.
 Two to three days after you quit smoking there is no more nicotine left in your body.
 So as your body continues to heal itself from then on, health wise you will notice some amazing benefits in your body.
 Therefore reducing stress and having more energy.
 There are loads more benefits, which I explain to my clients when they have a stop smoking hypnotherapy session with me in Harley Street, Marylebone, London.
-They also take away a leaflet of health benefits which some use as a checklist to aim for.
+My clients also take away a leaflet of health benefits and other information, which some use as a checklist to aim for.

-In the 1960’s/70’s, cigarettes could be smoked just about anywhere.
-Public parks, restaurants and even hospitals.
+In the 1960’s/70’s, cigarettes could be smoked just about anywhere. public parks, restaurants and even hospitals.
 Yes, I was shocked by that one…one of my clients recalled how she was allowed to smoke in her bed, in the maternity ward, after her baby was born!
 Cigarette ads were everywhere and most people thought it was a hip thing to do.
 However (thankfully!!), people are now more aware of how dangerous smoking is to their health.

 These days, smoking is highly restricted or sometimes even banned in public places.
-Cigarette companies are banned from advertising their products on the TV, radio, and on print, and most people now know that smoking causes cancer, heart disease, emphysema, etc. It can also reduce your lifespan by 10 years or more; and the cost implication for this habit over a period of years runs into thousands of pounds.
+Cigarette companies are banned from advertising their products on the TV, radio, and on print, and most people now know that smoking causes cancer, heart disease, emphysema, etc. It can also reduce your lifespan by 10 years or more.
+The cost implication for this habit over a period of years runs into thousands of pounds.
 So how is it that people still smoke?
 The answer is simple, its called ADDICTION.

 Breaking the habit of smoking is really difficult and this is because tobacco contains a substance called nicotine, which is a very addictive.
 And just like heroin or other addictive substances, it doesn’t take too long for the mind and the body to quickly get so used to it, that you need to smoke to feel normal.
-People then come up with tonnes of reasons why they need to smoke.
+People then come up with loads of reasons why they need to smoke.
 Sometimes, they think it’s cool, others find themselves smoking because they have close friends and family members that smoke.
 Studies have shown that for every 10 smokers, about 9 of them start before they turn 18.
 And I’m very sure they never thought that they would become addicted.
 Little wonder why they say – it’s better not to even start in the first place.
 If you are finding it hard to stop smoking, this is where Stop Smoking in Harley Street London can help you to make it the best way to quit smoking.
-I explain how the nicotine hijacks your brain and we use techniques to help you eradicate it.
+I explain how the nicotine hi-jacks your brain and we use techniques to help you eradicate this.

 You should also be careful with electronic cigarettes (e-cigarettes) because they are loaded with cancer-causing chemicals and harmful toxins, including the ones used in antifreeze.
-These devices which are battery-operated use cartridges that are stuffed with nicotine, flavorings, and other harmful chemicals which it converts into a vapor that the smoker inhales.
+These devices which are battery-operated use cartridges that are stuffed with nicotine, flavourings, and other harmful chemicals which it converts into a vapour that the smoker inhales.
 No matter what, let’s always make one thing clear: there isn’t anything as a “safe” nicotine product.

 Cigarettes and e-cigarettes aren’t the only thing that get people hooked on tobacco.
 Hookahs, which are staples of the Middle Eastern café society, are water pipes that have a hose and a tapered mouthpiece through which you can smoke tobacco.
 A popular myth even exists which suggests that hookahs are safer since the smoke that comes from it gets cooled by the time it is passed through the water.
 However, you should take note of the black, resinous gunk that accumulates in the hose of the hookah.
 In fact, experts say hookahs are actually not safer than cigarettes — and since people often use them for longer periods and they don’t have filters, the health risks might be even greater.
 People usually share hookahs, so there’s the added risk of germs that may be passed along with the pipe.
 Here’s some more facts: Hookah Myths & Truths